freight-hub/api-standards/api-style-guide.md

     - `POST /charges` creates a new charge resource, `/charges/1234`
     - `GET /charges/1234` returns a full representation of a single charge
 - Resource names MUST be lower-case and use only alphanumeric characters and hyphens.
   - The hyphen character, ( - ), MUST be used as a word separator in URI path literals. **Note** that this is the only place where hyphens are used as a word separator.
-In nearly all other situations, the underscore character, ( \_ ), MUST be used.
+In nearly all other situations, camelCased words MUST be used.

 <h3 id="query-parameter-names">Query Parameter Names</h3>

-- Literals/expressions in query strings SHOULD be separated using underscore ( \_ ).
+- Literals/expressions in query strings SHOULD be camelCased.
 - Query parameters values MUST be percent-encoded.
-- Query parameters MUST start with a letter and SHOULD be all in lower case.
-Only alpha characters, digits and the underscore ( \_ ) character SHALL be used.
+- Query parameters MUST start with a letter.
+Only alpha characters (lower and upper), and digits SHALL be used.
 - Query parameters SHOULD be optional.
 - Some query parameter names are reserved, as indicated in [Resource Collections](#resource-collections).